Ure (missile): Design and development

 The Ure (KTSSM) was developed with the intention of quickly neutralizing North Korean long-range artillery.
 Dubbed the "artillery killer," Hanwha Corporation designed the missile in partnership with the Agency for Defense Development (ADD).
 Four missiles can be launched almost simultaneously from a fixed launch pad and they can travel 180 km; the launcher and missiles as a set have a combined cost of $1.9 million.
 They are GPS-guided to hit targets within two meters and have a shaped thermal warhead that can penetrate bunkers and hardened, dug-in targets several meters underground or 1.5 m of concrete.
 While it resembles the American MGM-140 ATACMS missile, the KTSSM is cheaper and more accurate with a shorter range, though still adequate to perform the counterbattery role.
 There are two versions of the missile: KTSSM-1 for attacking M-1978 Koksan 170 mm howitzers and M1985/M1991 240 mm unguided multiple rocket launchers (MRLs); and KTSSM-2, a self-propelled system tasked with engaging KN-09 300 mm MRLs and KN-02 short-range ballistic missiles, having a Block I version employing a thermal penetrating warhead and a Block II version with a unitary high-explosive warhead.

-Development lasted from 2014-2017 at a cost of USD$418 million, and it was successfully test-launched in October 2017.
+Development lasted from 2014-2017 at a cost of US$418 million, and it was successfully test-launched in October 2017.
 In March 2018, the South Korean Army announced it would create a new artillery brigade composed of KTSSM-2 and K239 Chunmoo multiple launch rocket systems with the aim of destroying North Korea’s hardened long-range artillery sites near the Korean Demilitarized Zone, to be inaugurated in October of that year.
 Fielding was planned for 2019, but initially postponed to 2023 because the United States had yet to approve the purchase of important components.
 In 2019, it was reported that the KTSSM would be deployed in 2021.
 In November 2020, Defense Acquisition Program Administration (DAPA) announced mass production would begin for the missile to enter service in 2022, with more than 200 units planned to be made by 2025.